-Cultural Factors have strong influence on consumer buyer behavior.
+Cultural Factors have a strong influence on consumer buying behavior.
 Cultural Factors include the basic values, needs, wants, preferences, perceptions, and behaviors that are observed and learned by a consumer from their near family members and other important people around them.

 Within a cultural group, there exists many subcultures.
 These subcultural groups share the same set of beliefs and values.
 Subcultures can consist of people from different religion, caste, geographies and nationalities.
 These subcultures by itself form a customer segment.